 This section is for people new to the PowerPC architecture (also called Power Architecture).

-Though if you are an expert already you can enrich this page.
-Please send us information you want to be published here.
+If you are an expert already, you can enrich this page.
+Please send us any information you want to be published here.
 Thank you.

 The PowerPC architecture design is newer than the other successful CPU architectures: